-Blass has been instrumental in shaping Australia's wine industry, establishing Wolf Blass as one of the most recognized global brands, and has become a legend in his lifetime.
-He received numerous honors such as the 2000 coveted O'Shea Award and the prestigious Jimmy Watson Trophy three times for the best dry red wine.
-For his various wines over 3,000 trophies and medals have been won.
-Blass was president of the wine competition in 2005 International Wine & Spirit Competition, He has served on numerous boards of the Australian wine industry.
-In 1996, with a donation of one million dollars, he founded the Wolf Blass Foundation, which is dedicated to wine research and the promotion of the Australian wine industry.
+Blass had a decisive influence on the Australian wine industry, established Wolf Blass as one of the best-known global brands and became a legend during his lifetime.
+He received numerous honors such as the coveted one in 2000 O'Shea Award and three times for the best dry red wine the renowned Jimmy Watson Trophy.
+Over 3,000 trophies and medals have been won for his various wines.
+Blass was president of the wine competition in 2005 International Wine & Spirit Competition, He has served on numerous boards in the Australian wine industry.
+In 1996 he founded the "Wolf Blass Foundation" with a donation of one million US dollars, which serves wine research and the promotion of the Australian wine industry.

-Pictures: Wolf Blass
+Images: Wolf Blass